Barratt says buy-to-let changes will not derail UK market

-LONDON Barratt Developments (BDEV.L), Britain's biggest housebuilder, said a cut in the tax breaks for landlords did not threaten a buoyant housing market after it forecast better than expected full-year profit.
+LONDON Barratt Developments, Britain's biggest housebuilder, said a cut in the tax breaks for landlords did not threaten a buoyant housing market after it forecast better than expected full-year profit.

 Shares in builders fell sharply on Wednesday after finance minister George Osborne said he would reduce the tax relief on buy-to-let mortgages for higher rate taxpayers.